 In 1980, CELJ drafted a new constitution under the leadership of Cohen and Kinney, and Edna Steeves (University of Rhode Island) accepted the editorship of Editors' Notes.
 The constitution provides for the usual offices of President, Vice-President, and Secretary-Treasurer; it also gives the past President an active role in the ongoing business of the organization, and it establishes Regional Directors in areas corresponding with regional MLA organizations.
 In 1989 the organization changed its name to the Council of Editors of Learned Journals, which more accurately reflects the association of member editors.
 In 1991 CELJ achieved not-for-profit status.
 (For more detail on the council's early history, read Arthur Kinney's 1999 MLA keynote address, "Historicizing CELJ," available for download in our online "Newsletter Archive" [see the "Fall 1999/Spring 2000" newsletter]).

 Every year CELJ sponsors two sessions at the MLA Convention.
-The first is devoted to the presentation of CELJ's annual journal awards and to a keynote address that speaks to a topic of particular relevance to journal editors.
+The first is devoted to the presentation of CELJ's annual journal awards and to a keynote address or a panel discussion that speaks to a topic of particular relevance to journal editors.
 The awards ceremony recognizes distinguished achievement in two divisions: one for scholarly journals and the other for creative-writing journals.
-In the "Scholarly Achievement" division, a winner and runner-up receive plaques or certificates for each of five, usually hotly contested, competitions: Best New Journal, Best Journal Design, Best Special Issue, the Phoenix Award for Significant Editorial Achievement, and Distinguished Editor.
-In the creative "Literary Achievement" division, three categories rotate on a three-year cycle: the Parnassus Award for Significant Editorial Achievement, Best New Literary Journal, and Distinguished Literary Editor.
-Over the last decade, keynote addresses have featured Robert Spoo and Harold Orlans on current copyright issues, Ian Lancashire on the computer's influence on scholarship and publishing, Peter Vandenberg on editorial transition, Beth Luey on the professionalization of journal editing, and James J. O’Donnell and Ann Okerson on digitized humanites.
+In the "Scholarly Achievement" division, a winner and runner-up receive plaques or certificates for several, usually hotly contested, competitions, including Best New Journal, Best Journal Design, Best Special Issue, the Phoenix Award for Significant Editorial Achievement, and Distinguished Editor.
+In the creative "Literary Achievement" division, the categories are the Parnassus Award for Significant Editorial Achievement, Best New Literary Journal, and Distinguished Literary Editor.
+Over the last decade, keynote addresses have featured Robert Spoo and Harold Orlans on current copyright issues, Ian Lancashire on the computer's influence on scholarship and publishing, Peter Vandenberg on editorial transition, Beth Luey on the professionalization of journal editing, and James J. O’Donnell and Ann Okerson on digitized humanities.
 CELJ's second session takes up a topic of special interest to journal authors and editors alike, often in the form of a roundtable discussion.
-Past topics have included, for example, the advent of electronic journals and their implications for writers, readers, and sponsoring agencies; and journal refereeing and/as gatekeeping.
+Past topics have included, for example, the advent of electronic journals and their implications for writers, readers, and sponsoring agencies; and journal-refereeing and/as gatekeeping.
 Recent lively panels have focused on forms of support for academic journals; issues of electronic publication, storage, and retrieval; the vetting process; matters of interdisciplinarity; the nuts-and-bolts of journal editing, and the impact of ERIH ratings on scholarly editing.
 A separate meeting covers the council's business, including reports from the officers.
-In 2009, President Bonnie Wheeler spoke to the Conference of Historical Journals, AHA about matters of common interest in hopes of sparking more participation in CELJ by editors whose journals are outside literature.
+In 2009, President Bonnie Wheeler spoke to the Conference of Historical Journals at the American Historical Conferenceabout matters of common interest in hopes of sparking more participation in CELJ by editors whose journals are outside literature.

 In 1985 CELJ reached an agreement with the Times Literary Supplement: members are invited to advertise, at special rates, in a section of TLS devoted entirely to journals each November.
 TLS sends hundreds of copies of that issue to distribute free to MLA members at the annual exhibit.

 In 1992 CELJ struck up an arrangement with the Society for Scholarly Publishing at the University of Toronto so that CELJ membership included a free subscription to the Journal of Scholarly Publishing, perhaps the best-known and most widely distributed journal of its kind in the world.
-Rising costs have prohibited that relationship from enduring past 2009, but from 2002, JSP has published the council's MLA keynote addresses and roundtables as a regular yearly feature and it plans to continue that tradition.
+Rising costs have prohibited that relationship from enduring past 2009.

 Between 1991 and 1997, during the presidencies of Coldewey, Shoaf, and Laird, CELJ began converting as many of its operations as possible to digital format.
 In fact, Coldewey had recruited Shoaf because he knew that Shoaf was already involved in preparing his journal, Exemplaria, for an Internet appearance.
 Under Shoaf, e-mail communications became much more standard amongst the membership as well as the officers; and the journal Editors' Notes was converted to a newsletter which first appeared online in 1995.
 Shoaf, in turn, recruited Holly Laird, knowing that she was also interested in the fate of academic journals in the digital revolution as well as the impact this revolution was bound to have more generally on women's studies in academia.
 Under her leadership, a number of initiatives were conceived, which brought the Council to the attention of others who were interested in similar issues and problems.
 All subsequent Presidents of CELJ have been not only computer-literate but also dedicated to understanding and examining the many questions and issues with which the digital has confronted academic publishing.